 Sharing your love with both your cat and dog is a wonderful thing.
 There’s nothing quite like seeing your two favorite pals get on!...
 That is until your doggo gets into the kitty litter.
 As you've probably guessed, cat litter for dogs is not healthy!

 If you live in a multi-pet household, you probably already know that this has its own challenges.
 Most often it’s the trouble of keeping your dog away from the nasties your cat leaves behind!
 We don't know of a dog proof litter box that exists... yet!
 We also don't know of litter for dogs that's safe to snack on.

 Dogs raiding the kitty litter is a problem fur-parents have faced for ages and there are many reasons behind it!
 But, the truth is, your dog likes to sample the delights of the kitty litter box because it smells of cat food.
 We all know how dogs are natural scavengers and love to get their paws on an extra snack or two.
 Of course, this isn’t ideal for pet owners but it can also ruffle a few cat feathers too.

+So, can you litter train a dog?
 Here’s the good news: there are a few ways for you to dog proof your litter box!
+In our opinion, it's always a good idea to train your puppy to stay out of the litter box from as young as you can.
 For ways on how to keep dog out of litter box, read on.
 Finding the right option for you can help ensure happy harmony for the whole household while keeping the stress levels to a minimum.